On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Problem Setup

 \begin{remark} We compute attention scores using only positional identifiers $x_{a,k},x_{p,\ell}$, a standard simplification in theoretical analyses of transformers~\citep{jelassi2022vision,huang2025a,wen2025sparse,kim2025transformersprovably,cheng2026demystifying}.
 This decoupling separates token association from reasoning with vector embeddings (states and transitions), which will be carried out by the subsequent MLP computation.
-Since the attention scores depend only on $(x_{a,k},x_{p,1:L})$, we suppress the arguments and write $\attn_{a,k \to p,\ell}$ instead of $\attn_{a,k \to p,\ell}(Z_{a,k}, Z_p^L) $ when clear from context. \end{remark}
+Since the attention scores depend only on $(x_{a,k},x_{p,1:L})$, we often suppress the arguments and write $\attn_{a,k \to p,\ell}$ instead of $\attn_{a,k \to p,\ell}(Z_{a,k}, Z_p^L) $ when it is clear from the context. \end{remark}